 Tidal energy is certainly the most expensive in terms of installation costs, but advocates say that the maintenance costs are extremely low.
 Since tidal is relatively unpopular, despite its high reliability, due to the fact that plants must be built on coastlines, it’s difficult to know for sure which is most expensive.

 What is the cheapest renewable energy source?

 Hydroelectric power is currently the cheapest renewable energy source, costing $0.05 per kilowatt-hour on average.
 Hydroelectric power is the cheapest because the infrastructure has been in place for a long time, and it produces electricity consistently.

 It is also worth noting that wind power now comes in at $0.04 to $0.06 per kWh, making wind power the cheapest in some areas.

 The easiest and most efficient way to measure and compare renewables’ costs is to refer to the Levelized Cost of Energy, or LCOE.

 This system allows us to compare the costs of financing, building, running, and maintaining a power plant.
 The values of each energy source will be expressed in US dollars per megawatt-hour.

-Offshore wind power: According to Bloomberg Green, the current estimated global LCOE for offshore wind is $78 per megawatt-hour3.
+- Offshore wind power: According to Bloomberg Green, the current estimated global LCOE for offshore wind is $78 per megawatt-hour.
 New offshore wind projects in the Netherlands and Denmark are expected to achieve rates of $53-64 per megawatt/hour, excluding transmission.